veekaybee/textedit/python_packaging_post.md

 /usr/local/Cellar/python3/3.5.1/Frameworks/Python.framework/Versions/3.5/lib/python3.5/plat-darwin
 /usr/local/Cellar/python3/3.5.1/Frameworks/Python.framework/Versions/3.5/lib/python3.5/lib-dynload
 /usr/local/lib/python3.5/site-packages
-/Users/vboykis/Desktop/python_packaging/textedit/textedit/review
+/python_packaging/textedit/textedit/review
 ```

 And there it is, at the end.
-For now, we have to add that to every file that we want to import.
+For now, we have to add `sys.path.append` to every file that we want to import.
+This is temporary, just to show how that works.
+We'll fix this later.

 And, speaking of imports, we now have external packages that we're calling: os, re, and sys, common modules.
 How does our package know how to call those?